Velonese/smachallenge/README.md

 ![alt text](notes.png)

-I felt the best approach would be to not attempt to rely too heavily on the API for immediate feedback.
+I felt it would be best to avoid relying too heavily on the API for feedback.
 The first reason being that I didn't want to end up being rate-limited at some critical juncture or create churn for the sake of checking status x/times per second.
 The second being that such a system would probably rely on some kind of asynchronous polling system and an associated cache, and it seemed a little unnecessary to get at a solution.
 While I am certainly not signing up to drive with my eyes closed for multiple seconds, I felt that within the confines of the application in question, it made sense.

 This model enabled me to trigger a set of actions based solely on Car and Road input.